Canada Gross Domestic Product: Nominal

 CA: Adjusted Savings: Consumption of Fixed Capital: % of GNI

 CA: Adjusted Savings: Consumption of Fixed Capital: % of GNI data was reported at 16.501 % in 2021.
 This records a decrease from the previous number of 17.946 % for 2020.
-CA: Adjusted Savings: Consumption of Fixed Capital: % of GNI data is updated yearly, averaging 15.770 % from Dec 1970 to 2021, with 52 observations.
+CA: Adjusted Savings: Consumption of Fixed Capital: % of GNI data is updated yearly, averaging 15.770 % from Dec 1970 (Median) to 2021, with 52 observations.
 The data reached an all-time high of 17.946 % in 2020 and a record low of 14.483 % in 1973.
 CA: Adjusted Savings: Consumption of Fixed Capital: % of GNI data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Canada – Table CA.World Bank.WDI: Gross Domestic Product: Nominal.
 Consumption of fixed capital represents the replacement value of capital used up in the process of production.;World Bank staff estimates using data from the United Nations Statistics Division's National Accounts Statistics.;Weighted average;

 Last Frequency Range

-17.813 2020 yearly 1970 - 2020
+16.501 2021 yearly 1970 - 2021

-View Canada's CA: Adjusted Savings: Consumption of Fixed Capital: % of GNI from 1970 to 2020 in the chart:
+View Canada's CA: Adjusted Savings: Consumption of Fixed Capital: % of GNI from 1970 to 2021 in the chart:

 Canada CA: Adjusted Savings: Consumption of Fixed Capital: % of GNI